gsbirch/gsbirch.github.io/aboutme.md

 Outside of work and education, I am an avid tabletop game player!
 I often meet with friends to play Dungeons and Dragons as well as many other board games.
 I am also a member of the Michigan Marching Band!
 Fall 2023 will be my 3rd season performing for with the band as part of the horn section!
 I will also be serving as part of the horn section's student leadership.
 In my free time, I also enjoy baking, and even won the blue ribbon in my local county fair for my chocolate cake in [2016](https://oldhamcountyextension.com/2016/08/19/2016-oc-fair-winners/)!

 ### Future Goals and Aspirations
-My current goal is to find work as a software engineer in the Louisville area.
-I am also interested in performing research, with my areas of interest mainly being algorithm design and artifical intelligence.
+My current goal is to find a university to continue my studies in Computer Science and earn a PhD.
+During and beyond doctoral studies, I am looking to do research in programming languages, algorithm design, artifical intelligence, and Computer Science education.